NooCube Vs Alpha Brain: Which Is Right For You?

 Alpha Brain Claims

-Adding another layer to the brand's reputation is its strong affiliation with paid celebrities, most notably Joe Rogan.
-Beginning in 2010 with Onnit sponsoring Rogan's podcast, their alliance later evolved into a business partnership until Unilever's acquisition in 2021.
-With Rogan's platform amassing an average of 11 million listeners per episode, Onnit's strategic alliance with Joe Rogan has undeniably played a pivotal role in its ascent and it's no small part of Rogan's own financial success.
+A significant factor in Alpha Brain's reputation is its strong celebrity endorsements, most notably from Joe Rogan.
+Beginning in 2010, Onnit sponsored Rogan's podcast, which eventually led to a business partnership until Unilever's acquisition of Onnit in 2021.
+With Rogan's podcast reaching an average of 11 million listeners per episode, this collaboration has greatly enhanced Onnit's visibility and played a substantial role in Rogan's financial success.

 NooCube vs Alpha Brain - Real World Test Results